thetunr/genie-biohack/README.md

 ## Overview

 **Genie in a Bottle** is a skin lesion classification project that utilizes the Fitzpatrick17k dataset and a Convolutional Neural Network (CNN) model to analyze images of skin lesions.
-The model predicts whether a given skin lesion is **benign**, **malignant**, or **nonneoplastic**, contributing to early detection and informed decision-making in dermatological health.
+The model that is provided by the [Fitzpatrick17k team](https://github.com/mattgroh/fitzpatrick17k) predicts a skin condition for a given image, contributing to early detection and informed decision-making in dermatological health.
+Our aim was to utilize their resources to adjust their model to predict whether a given skin lesion is **benign**, **malignant**, or **nonneoplastic**.

-This project was developed as part of **BioHack 2024**.
+This project was developed as part of **[BioHack 2024](https://www.biohacknyc.com/)**.

 ## Group Members